Guidelines for Patients

 7. Those accompanying patients (including parents) are asked to wait outside the office during the appointment.
 Guests accompanying patients will not be allowed in the treatment rooms during treatment.
 Parents are welcome to come in for the medical history update, diagnosis and treatment plan formulation, but we ask only one parent to accompany the child.
 This is to limit the number of patients in the reception area and office at one time.

-8. Patients are to bring and wear a mask when entering the office (except for children under age 12).
+8. Patients are to bring and wear a mask when entering the office (including children 5 years and up).
 Keep your mask on until instructed to remove it for treatment.
 A mask may be purchased at the office if you forget yours, as PPE supplies are limited in quantity.

 9. Upon arrival, each patient will be asked to disinfect their hands with provided disinfectant.
 Your temperature will be taken with a contactless thermometer.
 The vestibule door will be locked to ensure only those with appointments are entering the office.